meta4creations/ditty-news-ticker/readme.txt

 = Are there any settings I need to configure? =

 Each individual Ticker post has multiple settings to customize.

+= I have added my shortcode but the ticker is not displaying =

+The most common cause for an unresponsive ticker (when using scroll or rotate mode) is a javascript error on your site coming from another plugin or theme.
+Any type of javascript error will most likely kill any other javascript that is loaded after it.
+You will need to resolve any javascript errors before the ticker will start running.

 [**View full help documentation.**](http://www.dittynewsticker.com/documentation/)